ERuby: erb

-As we can see in the above example, we are exposing the binding object of the class ERBExample.
-Furthermore, we have used the binding object to access the variables and methods of the class within one of its methods.
+As shown, the binding object of the class ERBExample is exposed.
+Furthermore, the binding object is used to access the variables and methods of the class within one of its methods.

 new() method of ERB

 The new method of the ERB object takes two more parameters.
-The second parameter specifies a safety level.
-By giving a number in the second parameter (max value = 4) one can make the template run in a different thread.
-The value of the number determines the safety level.
-At the maximum isolation level, unless the binding object is marked as trusted, ERB cannot use it.
-The third parameter specify optional modifiers.
-These can be used to control adding of newlines to the output.
-For example, to make sure that ERB does not output newlines after tag ends, we can create the ERB object as shown below:
+The first parameter specifies the template, and the second parameter specifies a safety level which makes the template run in a different thread.
+At the maximum safety level of four, ERB cannot use a binding object unless it is marked as trusted.
+The third parameter specifies optional modifiers, which can be used to control the adding of newlines to the output.
+For example, to ensure that ERB does not output newlines after tag ends, an ERB object can be created as shown below: